 Get familiar with the following

 list of audio/video plugs and jacks.
-Plus, from this
+And refer to

-pricing.
-If necessary, refer back to the previous page
+premium performance pricing.
+If necessary, refer back to

-include HDMI, 5-way binding post, banana, single-end RCA,
+video plug/jack types include HDMI, 5-way binding post,

 HDMI Type-A plugs and